jhap1982/giveituruguay/1991/1991-11-12 - Roseland Ballroom, New York City, NY, USA/README.md

 ## Setlist

-Setlist
-Love Trilogy
+1. Love Trilogy
-Organic Anti-Beat Box Band
+2. Organic Anti-Beat Box Band
-No Head No Backstage Pass part of
+3. No Head No Backstage Pass part of
-Fela's Cock part of
+4. Fela's Cock part of
-Suck My Kiss
+5. Suck My Kiss
-Funky Crime
+6. Funky Crime
-Subterranean Homesick Blues
+7. Subterranean Homesick Blues
-Give It Away
+8. Give It Away
-Nobody Weird Like Me
+9. Nobody Weird Like Me
-If You Have to Ask
+10. If You Have to Ask
-Stone Cold Bush
+11. Stone Cold Bush
-Green Heaven
+12. Green Heaven
-Poptones tease
+13. Poptones tease
-Higher Ground
+14. Higher Ground
-Under the Bridge
+15. Under the Bridge
-Fopp part of
+16. Fopp part of
-Special Secret Song Inside
+17. Special Secret Song Inside
-Red Hot Mama part of
+18. Red Hot Mama part of
-Me and My Friends
+19. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-Blood Sugar Sex Magik
+20. Blood Sugar Sex Magik
-Crosstown Traffic
+21. Crosstown Traffic
-I Wanna Be Your Dog part of
+22. I Wanna Be Your Dog part of

 ## Notes